Burbinox/developer-bible/AI_and_ML/README.md

 In the first step, you train the model on 80 samples (parts 2, 3, 4, and 5) and test it on 20 samples (part 1).
 In the second step, you train on parts 1, 3, 4, and 5, and test on part 2, and so on.
 At the end, you average the results from these 5 tests to get the final evaluation.

+## Decision Tree <a name="decision_tree"></a>
+Supervised algorithm (data has a target value) used for classification (assigning to a group/category) or regression (predicting a numerical value).
+It is easy to interpret thanks to its visual tree structure but prone to overfitting.

 ## K-means clustering <a name="k_means_clustering"></a>
 K-means is a popular unsupervised algorithm used for clustering data.
 Its goal is to partition a dataset into K clusters, where each data point is assigned to the nearest cluster centroid (center).